younesbelkada/BraTS_2021/README.md

 ### 27 July

-*Try to understand the problem, is it a binary classification problem or image segmentation ?
+* Try to understand the problem, is it a binary classification problem or image segmentation ?
-*Try to understand the input
+* Try to understand the input
-*
+* One model per tool -> then maybe agregate the results ?
+* One model per tool -> one submission per tool

+#### Input files